 On the other hand, supernumerary conditions like mesiodens can cause midline diastema to be larger.
 Removing mesiodens is necessary to allow better eruption of teeth.
 Therefore, gap between midline diastema will also close.

 What are the main causes of diastema?

 As we said, the causes for gap between the teeth are due to either what children inherit or how they live.
 Sometimes, you notice how children force their tongue against their teeth or between their teeth.
 These kinds of habits make spaces between the teeth larger.
 The following are the main causes of diastema:

 - Tooth irregularities

 The harmony between teeth and soft tissues in the gum can affect our smile.
 If the soft tissue needs improvement, surgeries like gingivectomy, grafting the gingival tissues or crown lengthening can treat the gum problems.

 When the problem is from the tooth structures, variety of treatments like orthodontic appliances, prosthodontics and direct tooth restorations are available.
 Depending on the severity and size of the diastema, dentists offer the suitable treatment for filling the gap between your teeth.

 Do you really need to treat diastema?

 People always want to have a good-looking smile.
 Disharmony and interdental spaces in both teeth and gums can change not just smile but our behavior.
-Treatment of diastema offers a great harmony among adjacent teeth.
+Treatment offers a great harmony among adjacent teeth.
 You can benefit from the tooth occlusion that fits your dental stability and better function for your teeth.